Master these survival skills and learn how to stay calm when the situation gets tough and crucial!

 1. How to Purify Water in Cistern

 Ran out of fresh water to drink?
 Don't worry, because you can purify water in a cistern with a very simple trick.
 All you need to do is add one tablespoon of powdered alum to 16 to 20 gallons of water.
 Wait for several hours, then you've got yourself fresh and pure water!
 This is among the basic survival skills you need to know.
 Who knows when this comes handy.

 2. How to Detect Escaping Gas

 A gas leak is very dangerous.
 It can blow up your house if not attended to immediately.
 To detect a gas leak, paint a strong soap solution on the suspected pipe.
 There is a gas leak when bubbles appear from the escaping point.
 Once you detect where the escaping point is, fix the problem straight away.
 An essential survival skill like this might make a difference between life and death.

 3. How to Measure with Coins

-So you’re out in the wilderness and you need to measure something.
-But you have no measuring tools.
-Here’s a basic survival tip for you.
+So you're out in the wilderness and you need to measure something, but you have no measuring tools.
+Here's a basic survival tip for you.
 Check your pockets for some spare change.
 A penny, for example, weighs around 2.5 grams and has a 19.05mm diameter.
 For the complete list of measurement of coins, check this out.
-This tip is not among the essential survival tips.
-But might get to use it in a survival situation someday.
+This tip is not among the essential survival tips, but it might be useful in a survival situation someday.

 4. How to Pick Up Broken Glass

 5. How to Treat Sprains

 If you have a sprain, get some cloth to use for wrapping and a cold water in a jar.
 Elevate the sprained joint then wrap it with the cloth.
 Put the cold water in a jar higher than the sprained joint and get a strip of cloth.
 Place one end of the cloth in the jug while the other rest upon the wrapping of your sprained joint.
 If you have oil or liniment with you, rub it on the injured joint as the sprain gets better.

 6. How to Extract a Splinter